Biden, GOP senator to meet as infrastructure deadline looms - WTMJ

 Without a bipartisan agreement, Biden will be faced with trying to muscle support from Democrats alone.
 That approach also poses political challenges in the narrowly divided House and Senate where the administration has few votes to spare if the president tries to push the package to passage under budget rules that allow for a majority vote.

-Transportation Secretary Pete Buttigieg said on Sunday by they time Congress resumes, June 7, “we need a clear direction.”
+Transportation Secretary Pete Buttigieg said Sunday that by the time Congress resumes, June 7, “we need a clear direction.”

 The White House said the president is also eyeing action in the House that week when the Transportation and Infrastructure Committee is set to begin debating a big highway reauthorization bill that is being closely watched as a potential building block toward the broader package.